hufman/fahmon/README.win32.txt

-If you wish to build an aggressively stripped minimal version of the wxWidgets library capable of linking against FahMon and reducing the final executable size by several hundred kb, then copy the "setup_aggressive.h" file to C:\wxMSW-2.8.x\include\wx\msw\setup.h before continuing.
+If you wish to build an aggressively stripped minimal version of the wxWidgets library capable of linking against FahMon and reducing the final executable size by several hundred kb, then copy the "resources\setup_aggressive.h" file to C:\wxMSW-2.8.x\include\wx\msw\setup.h before continuing.

 Compiling wxWidgets